From assets to ownership

 Government-backed mortgages

-These programs offer more flexible qualification criteria for eligible borrowers.
+Government-backed mortgages provide more flexible qualification criteria and easier approval for eligible borrowers.

 Creative financing